 It’s interesting how the word “hostel” can conjure entirely different mental images for different people.
 I recently read an online comment from a person who boasted about always travelling 1st class, and who called hostels “cheap dumps for poor people where you have to bring your own sheets” (oh dear, where to begin!?).

-The reality is that hostels offer clean and comfortable accommodation for the budget traveller, often offering a range of services and amenities as well.
-(And no, you don’t need to bring your own sheets.)
-Best of all, they usually have a fantastic atmosphere and are great places to meet other travellers.
+The reality is that hostels offer clean and comfortable accommodation for the budget traveler.
+They often offer a range of services and amenities as well.
+(And no, you don’t need to bring your own sheets!)
+Best of all, they usually have a very positive and social atmosphere.

-I’ve spent the last 18 months living mostly out of backpacker hostels and most have been very good, but then there have been hostels that were just one notch above the others.
-Here are a few (non-typical) things that are likely to make me stay at a hostel longer…
+I spent the last 18 months living mostly out of backpacker hostels and most have been very good, but then there have been hostels that were just one notch above the others.
+Here are a few things that are likely to make me stay at a hostel longer…

-Note: one of the best sites to book great hostels is Hostelworld.com.
+Note: the best site to find great hostels is Hostelworld.com!